 - The paternal ancestry for Cristobal de Torres can’t be traced beyond him.

 - I am matching three Griego men.
-Downside is that their genealogies can’t be validated beyond the early 1700s.
+The downside to the Griego matches is that their genealogies can’t be validated beyond the early 1700s.

 - My Big Y-DNA matches have confirmed my paternal Haplogroup as I-A7134 (rare one among Iberia, current day Spain) as well as confirming my paternal origin as Greece.
-In addition, the FTDNA I2a Y-Haplogroup administrators have relayed that I have a close match to a man with very recent history in Greece “.
-This man lists his paternal ancestors as having lived in Messinia in the southwest Peloponnese peninsula, Greece.”
+My Big Y results have proven a good match to Ioannis C. Antonopoulos of Greece.
+Ioannis has paternal ancestors who lived in Messinia in the southwest Peloponnese peninsula, Greece.

 Since Cristobal de Torres’ Y-DNA is a dead end but the Big Y is indicating that I have a Greek origin, I am reaching out to Griego males interested in testing their Y-DNA.
 We need males who can trace their paternal Griego origin as far back as possible.
 I hope there are some that are traceable with documentation back to Juan Griego, the progenitor of the Griego surname.